ImperialCollegeLondon/pyrealm/CONTRIBUTING.md

 Some of the package modules - such as the `pmodel` and `splash` modules - require input data in arrays, typically with spatial and temporal dimensions loaded from NetCDF files or similar formats.
-Other modules - such as the `tmodel` - work on a site by site basis and require the configuration of site-specific details.
+Other modules - such as the `tmodel` - work on a site by site basis and require the configuration of site-specific details, such as the definition of plant functional types and plant community structures.

 ## Code development

-### Package managment
+### Package management

 The package uses `poetry` to manage dependencies, generate virtual environments for code development and then for package building and publication.
-You will need to install `poetry` to develop the code.
+You will need to install `poetry>=1.2.0` to develop the code.

 ### Source code management